ccnlab/pubweb/content/people/oreilly/cv.md

 # Employment

+* Adjunct Professor, Department of Psychology and Center for Neuroscience, University of California Davis, 2024-present.
+* Senior Scientist, Astera Institute, Berkeley, CA, 2021-present.
-* Professor, Department of Psychology, Computer Science, and Center for Neuroscience, University of California Davis, 2019-present.
+* Professor, Department of Psychology, Computer Science, and Center for Neuroscience, University of California Davis, 2019-2023.
 * Professor, Department of Psychology & Neuroscience, Institute of Cognitive Science, Center for Neuroscience, University of Colorado Boulder, 2008-2019.
 * Associate Professor, Department of Psychology, Institute of Cognitive Science, Center for Neuroscience, University of Colorado Boulder, 2002-2008.
 * Assistant Professor, Department of Psychology, Institute of Cognitive Science, Center for Neuroscience, University of Colorado Boulder, 1997-2002.